Graduate School Professional Development Awards (GSPDA)

 Students may submit a GSPDA funding application any time before their proposed event, even before official notification that they are accepted as a conference presenter or workshop participant.
 Prior to travel, awardees must email acceptance letters to the Graduate School Professional Development Team (firstname.lastname@example.org).

-Applications are reviewed on a rolling basis beginning the 1st of each month, except January, June and July.
+Applications are due at 11:59 p.m. the last day of the month and are reviewed beginning the 1st of each month, except January, June and July.
 Any applications received during these months will be reviewed the next cycle.
 Decision letters will be sent mid-month.
 In some cases, you may be eligible to receive some or all of your award funding prior to the event.
-Expenses such as workshop tuition or airfare are generally paid in advance while most other funding is received via reimbursement upon submitting a post-travel expense report in TravelND.
+Expenses such as airfare or workshop tuition are generally pre-paid while most funding is received via reimbursement upon submitting a post-travel expense report via TravelND.

 Other Funding Sources